awmottaz/tonymottaz.com/content/marching-snare-drum-tuning/index.md

 I have tuned a lot of marching snare drums over the years.
 I think I have found a system for tuning them that is practical and sounds great.
 This post describes that system.

-There are a lot of opinions about tuning, and even about what sounds good.
-This system works for me and achieves a sound that I prefer.
+Disclaimer: This system works for _me_ and achieves a sound that _I prefer_.
 I do not claim that this is the "best way" or the "best sound".
 Your mileage may vary.

 ## General principles